Exploiting Local Indexing and Deep Feature Confidence Scores for Fast Image-to-Video Search: Abstract

 \section{Abstract}

-Low cost visual representation and fast query-by-example content search are two challenging objectives which should be supplied for web-scale visual retrieval task on moderate hardwares.
-In this paper, we introduce a fast yet robust method that ensures these two objectives by obtaining the state-of-the-art results for the image-to-video search scenario.
-For this purpose, we present critical improvements to the commonly used indexing and visual representation techniques by promoting faster, better and modest retrieval performance.
-Also, we boost the effectiveness of the method for visual distortions by exploiting the individual decision scores of local and global descriptors in the query time.
-By this way, local content descriptors effectively depict copy/duplicate scenes with large geometric deformations, while global descriptors are more practical for the near-duplicate and semantic search.
-Experiments are conducted on the large-scale Stanford I2V dataset.
-The experimental results show that the method is effective in terms of complexity and query processing time for large-scale visual retrieval scenarios, even if local and global representations are used together.
-Moreover, the proposed method is quite accurate and obtains state-of-the art performance based on the mAP score on the dataset.
-Lastly, we report additional mAP scores after updating the ground annotations obtained by the retrieval results of the proposed method which demonstrates the actual performance more clearly.
+The cost-effective visual representation and fast query-by-example search are two challenging goals that should be maintained for web-scale visual retrieval tasks on moderate hardware.
+This paper introduces a fast and robust method that ensures both of these goals by obtaining state-of-the-art performance for an image-to-video search scenario.
+Hence, we present critical enhancements to well-known indexing and visual representation techniques by promoting faster, better and moderate retrieval performance.
+We also boost the superiority of our method for some visual challenges by exploiting individual decisions of local and global descriptors at query time.
+For instance, local content descriptors represent copied/duplicated scenes with large geometric deformations such as scale, orientation and affine transformation.
+In contrast, the use of global content descriptors is more practical for near-duplicate and semantic searches.
+Experiments are conducted on a large-scale Stanford I2V dataset.
+The experimental results show that our method is useful in terms of complexity and query processing time for large-scale visual retrieval scenarios, even if local and global representations are used together.
+The proposed method is superior and achieves state-of-the-art performance based on the mean average precision (MAP) score of this dataset.
+Lastly, we report additional MAP scores after updating the ground annotations unveiled by retrieval results of the proposed method, and it shows that the actual performance.